 Six Nations: Eddie Jones hands start to Jack Nowell as Marcus Smith retains place for England against Italy

-Tom Curry will captain the side as England make six personnel and two positional changes; Joe Launchbury, who was brought into camp this week does not make the match-day squad; England have never lost to Italy in the Guinness Six Nations; the match has a 3pm kick-off on Sunday
+Tom Curry will captain the side as England make six personnel and two positional changes; Joe Launchbury, who was brought into camp this week, does not make the match-day squad; England have never lost to Italy in the Six Nations; the match has a 3pm kick-off on Sunday

-Jack Nowell will start for England for the first time since 2019 on Sunday, with Marcus Smith retaining his place at fly-half for their trip to Italy.
+Jack Nowell will start for England for the first time since 2019 on Sunday, with Marcus Smith retaining his place at fly-half for their Six Nations trip to Italy.

-Harry Randall is set to earn his third international cap in Rome at scrum-half while Joe Marchant moves into midfield, one of the two positional changes made by Jones.
+Harry Randall is set to earn his third international cap in Rome at scrum-half, while Joe Marchant moves into midfield, one of the two positional changes made by head coach Eddie Jones.

 Off the bench, Ben Youngs could become the joint most-capped England men's player of all time.
 The 32-year-old will add to his 113 caps if he takes to the field at the Stadio Olimpico.